 In reality, however, HCWH's activism embraces a far wider and more pernicious agenda than just air pollution.
 Medical products safety and the alleged negative health effects of certain essential medical products on patients occupies much of their current agenda.
 This is only thinly veiled corporate activism masquerading as deep concern for the environment and patient well-being.

 Sadly, the mission of HCWH, which at its foundation is at odds with core religious and philosophical truths about the dignity of man, has proved quite attractive to religious groups.
 For example, Catholic Health Care West (CHCW) has signed on as a member organization in HCWH.
-Furthermore, CHCW is actively pursuing the phase-out of PVC medical technology in all of its member hospitals.
-In one of the biggest victories for HCWH, the nation's leading producer of intravenous fluid bags, Baxter International, Inc., entered a “memorandum of understanding” with three shareholder groups, two of which are Catholic (the Retirement Plans for the Employees of the Sisters of Mercy Regional Community of Detroit and the Sisters of Charity of Cincinnati, OH).
+Furthermore, HCWH is actively pursuing the phase-out of PVC medical technology in all of its member hospitals.
+In one of the biggest victories for HCWH, the nation's leading producer of intravenous fluid bags, Baxter International Inc. entered a “memorandum of understanding” with three shareholder groups, two of which are Catholic (the retirement plans for the employees of the Sisters of Mercy Regional Community of Detroit and the Sisters of Charity of Cincinnati, Ohio).
 Baxter noted that “in instances where the overall performance and safety of another material is proven superior to PVC and regulatory clearance is obtained, Baxter will offer an alternative.”
 Baxter has not disowned PVC technology, by any means, but the move indicates how influential the alliance between key religious groups and HCWH has become.
 This type of “victory” bodes ominously for public health and safety.

 HCWH is a movement that seems intent on crippling those responsible for medical technological innovation.
 This anti-human conviction serves to deny healthcare professionals and patients a time-tested and life-saving product.
 As a result, the ongoing danger that HCWH poses to quality healthcare, patient choice, and technological innovation deserves careful monitoring.